wardi/wardi.github.io/_posts/2023-07-07-flood-fill-mazes.md

      with 2's (passage)
    - if any part of the maze remains a 0 (unfilled) then this wall has divided the maze making some part of it unreachable, so set the wall back to unfilled.
+5. all remaining unfilled cells are part of the maze so set them to passages

 ```python
 def maze1(arr):